Accounts receivable turnover ratio formula and example

 Average AR = (Beginning AR + Ending AR) ÷ 2

-- Business size: Larger companies often have higher averages due to extended credit terms
+- business size: Larger companies often carry higher balances due to extended credit terms

-- Industry type: Some sectors naturally have longer payment cycles
+- industry type: Some sectors naturally operate with longer payment cycles

-- Credit policies: More lenient terms increase your average receivables
+- credit policies: More lenient terms typically increase outstanding receivables

 Accounts receivable turnover ratio example